Koderua/simple_shell/README.md

-# SIMPLE SHELL
+Simple Shell

+**NAME**

+hsh - Alx Holberton Simple Shell command interpreter (shell)

+**SYNOPSIS**

+**./hsh**

+[command] [arguments ...]

+**DESCRIPTION**

+The **hsh** (Simple Shell) is an end of the trimester project for students at  Alx.
+The objective is to  write a simple UNIX command interpreter that acts closely to **sh**

+**Overview**

-* This shell is a command-line interpreter that provides a command line user interface for Unix-like operating systems.
+A  shell  is a command-line interpreter that provides a command line user

-* It is both an **interactive command language** and a **scripting language**, and is used by the operating system to control the execution of the system using shell scripts.
+interface.
+The first argument at argument [0] is under‐

+stood by the shell to be a command.
+The shell will then run  that  com‐

+mand  if  it  can be found and arguments after the first are treated as

+modifiers or options.

+## To Compile

+    gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

+## Built-ins

+ 1. cd - changes current directory of the process.

+ Syntax : `cd [DIRECTORY]`

+ 2. exit - to exit from the shell you type exit and press ENTER.

+ 3. env - prints the environment

 Users type commands which get executed within the session.